DeepFocus/uTyped/README.md

 ## Using a different mapping

-All the methods can take a custom `Func<IPublishedContent, T>()` to allow you to skip AutoMapper if you fell like it.
+All the methods can take a custom `Func<IPublishedContent, T>()` to allow you to skip AutoMapper if you feel like it.

 ## Resolvers